PhilipQuirke/SkyCombAnalystHelp/README.md

 For a given drone flight, SkyCombAnalyst can process 1) two videos and two flight logs (recommended), 2) a video and flight log or 3) a video file

 After the program starts up, an input video can be chosen via the "Select video" button.
-Alternatively a input video name can be specified in the App.Config setting "InputFileName".
-This will be automatically loaded on start up.

 [Drone](./Drone.md) provides more detail on the input videos, their contents and accuracy, obtaining ground elevation data, and how to view this metadata.
-It also recommends config settings for specific drone types.

 [Usage](./Usage.md) provides more detail on flying drone data collection missions.

 ## Run Configuration
 The image-processing model applied to the input video is controlled by many configuration settings.
-The most important App.Config settings are:
+The most important settings are:
 | Setting  | Description |
 | -------- | ----------- |
 | RunModel | Determines which image processing model to use to process the input.
 Value is "Contour", "Distance, "Flow", "Gftt", "Comb", "Smooth", "Threshold" or "None".  |
 | RunVideoFromS | Determines the time (in seconds) to start video input processing from.
 Optional |
 | RunVideoToS | Determines the time (in seconds) to end video input processing at.
 Optional |

-After the program starts up, these settings can be modified in the UI, allowing different combinations to be tested.
+These settings can be modified in the UI, allowing different combinations to be tested.

 ## Run Processing
-After the video is selected & loaded, the "Run" button will run/re-run the processing technique.
+After the video is selected & loaded, the "Run" button will run/re-run the image processing technique.
 If the RunSpeed setting is set to "Max" the UI is updated infrequently during processing (to save time).
 Otherwise, the UI images and graphs will be updated often.
 Either way these runtime messages are shown: